johnmarkschofield/schof.org/content/culture/whats-up-with-the-gay-agenda.md

 their bedroom, with the blinds drawn.
 What's your problem?
 If your kids ask, just say they're roommates.

-Is your marriage going to disolve because of this?
+Is your marriage going to dissolve because of this?
 Will your children start howling at the moon?
 Your wife leave you for a female tennis pro?
 You become a hairdresser?
 Didn't think so.